Prak2210/RenderLogs/README.md

 ### Implementation Strategy

-To get started with this, I had to clear few questions for requirements.
-- I wanted to confirm what exactly "startup" means?
-  -- Should it read data at compile time and render that while running?
-  -- Or when started, it reads data line by line and renders it?
-- What should be rendered in case of log data file isn't available?

-For this, the final requirements I received are:
-- Any Java version
-- read at compile time and render while running
-- any default message

-#### Java Spring Boot Framework
+#### Why Java Spring Boot Framework?

 I chose Spring Boot for because I would not have to waste a lot of time configuring the environment.
 It created all for me.
-I just had to worry about configurations and tests.
+I just had to worry about code logic and tests.
 Also, Annotations by spring make loading env variables and configuring unit tests very easy.

 #### Structure
 Application has following structure: